How To Train For a 5k (And Love It) + 5k Training Plan

 Eating right and running go hand in hand.
 Your regular food habits will directly affect the outcome of your 5K training.

-While there’s no diet regimen you must follow, take care to be conscious that you’re focusing on vegetables and lean protein.
 Eat carbohydrates before your runs to keep you energized, and stay away from drinking too much alcohol (especially the night before a run).

-Step 5: Plan a Weekly Strength Workout
+Step 5: Plan Two Weekly Strength Workouts

-While running is typically considered a cardio exercise, you activate plenty of muscles that propel your body forward.
+While running is typically considered cardio exercise, you activate plenty of muscles that propel your body forward.
 The main muscle groups are your quads, hamstrings, glutes, and core.

 If you’re not a fan of the gym, there are plenty of bodyweight workouts you can do to build up the strength you need for running.

-Download Our Free 5k Training Plan
+Download Our Free 5K Training Plan

 If you need a break, it’s much better to slow down to a walk than stop altogether.